 Students pursuing study or research under the guidance of a faculty member can choose project option by taking Master’s Project (ENSY 7945).
 An MS project must be petitioned to the MIE Graduate Affairs Committee and approved by both the faculty member (instructor for Master's Project) and the student's academic advisor.
 The petition must clearly state the reason for taking the project course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.

 Students pursuing course work option may petition the MIE Graduate Affairs Committee to substitute up to a 4-semester-hour Independent Study (ENSY 7978).
-An independent study must be approved by the academic advisor.
+An independent study must be approved by the instructor and the academic advisor.
 The petition must clearly state the instructor; the reason for taking the course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.
 Students in other options (i.e., thesis or project) are not eligible to take independent study.
 When taking thesis or project options, the independent study course cannot be taken.

 Change of Program/Concentration